A 731 foot concrete chimney has been constructed by the ESB as part of a new power station in the Shannon Estuary, in County Clare

 Completion of the job was marked by the traditional topping out ceremony including raising the national flag.
 The foundations have already been poured for a second giant chimney on the site.

-An RTÉ News report by Michael Walsh broadcast on 7 October 1981.
+An RTÉ News report broadcast on 7 October 1981.
+The reporter is Michael Walsh.